gnolang/blog/posts/2024-12-16_road-to-mainnet/README.md

 ## Conclusion

 With more than three years in the making, gno.land is now closer than ever to launching.
-The **Beta Launch,** while representing an important step in gno.land’s journey, should be seen as only the beginning.
+The **Beta Launch**, while representing an important step in gno.land’s journey, should be seen as only the beginning.

 Future milestones are envisioned to bring improved performance,